The Hydrow was the first rower to offer live streaming and on-demand workouts using a large, built-in HD touchscreen monitor.

 Peloton was a complete game changer in the world of home fitness.

 When other companies realized people are willing to pay monthly subscriptions for streaming home workouts, they quickly followed suite.

-Not all companies offering streaming equipment are equal.
-Some are higher-end and more luxurious than others.
+And not all companies offering streaming equipment are equal – some are certainly higher-end and more luxurious than others.

 - Interactive workouts from home

 - 22″ HD touchscreen monitor